 Development and Validation of Short-Term Assessment of Risk and Treatability: Adolescent Version

 The Short-Term Assessment of Risk and Treatability (START; Webster, Martin, Brink, Nicholls, & Desmaris, 2009) is a 20-item clinical guide for the assessment of seven risk domains (violence to others, suicide, self-harm, self-neglect, unauthorized absence, substance use, and victimization).
-Along with our colleagues, we have recently developed an adolescent version of the START (START:AV: Nicholls, Viljoen, Cruise, Desmarais, & Webster, 2010; Viljoen, Nicholls, Cruise, Desmarais, & Webster, in progress).
-Read more...
+Along with our colleagues, we have recently developed an adolescent version of the START (START:AV; Viljoen, Nicholls, Cruise, Desmarais, & Webster, in progress).

 We have collaborated with the Ministry of Children and Family Development in British Columbia to implement the Structured Assessment of Violence Risk in Youth (SAVRY; Borum, Bartel, & Borth, 2006), an empirically-supported risk assessment tool, throughout the province of British Columbia.
-In our upcoming work, we are focusing on strategies to bridge risk assessment to risk management, and to increase the uptake of effective reoffense reduction strategies.
+In our current work, we are developing a tool called the Adolescent Risk Reduction and Resilience Work-Plan (ARRoW) that is designed to bridge SAVRY risk assessments to risk reduction and intervention strategies.

 Mental Health, Risks, and Strengths Study

 The Mental Health, Risks, and Strengths Study is a longitudinal study of female and male adolescent offenders.
 It focuses on risk assessment/risk management tools, mental health needs, and dynamic protective and risk factors for adolescent offending.
 In this study, we conduct initial interviews with adolescents involved in the justice system, and follow-up assessments at 3, 6, 9, and 12 months to monitor outcomes.
-Thus far, we have completed over 800 interviews with adolescents and their families.
+In this study, we have completed over 800 interviews with adolescents and their families.

 Acting Together Project

 Acting Together is a community partnership project that examines youth violence and gangs.
 It focuses on youths' strengths and assets (particularly character strengths).
 In the first wave of the study, data was collected on a sample of 400 grade 8 students at two time points.
-Currently, we are initiating data collection on an at-risk sample to identify strengths that may protect youth against offending.
+Currently, we are collecting data with at-risk and justic-involved adolescents in order to identify strengths that may protect youth against offending.
 More information...

 Our lab includes Dr. Viljoen and a team of graduate and undergraduate students, research associates and managers.
 (See Photos of our Lab.)